peterjmarko/llm-narrative-framework/TESTING.md

 If the unit tests fail, fix the script before proceeding to the next stage.

 #### Stage 3: Integration Test
 Once unit tests pass, perform an integration test to validate that the script functions correctly within the live pipeline.
-For data preparation scripts, this is done using the Layer 3 test harness.
+This is done using the Layer 3 test harness, which provides a controlled environment.

-1.  **Add a Checkpoint:** Temporarily modify `tests/testing_harness/data_preparation/layer3_stage2_test_workflow.ps1`.
+1.  **Add a Checkpoint:** Temporarily modify the main pipeline orchestrator, `prepare_data.ps1`.
 Add an `exit 0` command immediately after the line that calls the script you just modified.
+This will halt the pipeline at the desired point.
-2.  **Run the Test:** Execute the Layer 3 test from the project root.
+2.  **Run the Test:** Execute the default Layer 3 test profile from the project root.
     ```powershell
-    # Run setup, then the workflow.
-    .\tests\testing_harness\data_preparation\layer3_stage1_setup.ps1
-    .\tests\testing_harness\data_preparation\layer3_stage2_test_workflow.ps1
+    pdm run test-l3-default
     ```
 3.  **Verify:** The test should run successfully up to your checkpoint and exit gracefully.
-Manually inspect the artifacts created in the `temp_test_environment/layer3_sandbox/` to confirm your script produced the correct output.
+The test harness will automatically create a backup of the sandbox (`temp_test_environment/layer3_sandbox/`) in `data/backup/`.
+Inspect the artifacts in this sandbox to confirm your script produced the correct output.
-4.  **Clean Up:** Once verified, remove the temporary `exit 0` from the workflow script and run the cleanup script.
+4.  **Clean Up:** Once verified, simply remove the temporary `exit 0` from `prepare_data.ps1`.
+The test harness handles all other cleanup automatically.
-    ```powershell
-    .\tests\testing_harness\data_preparation\layer3_stage3_cleanup.ps1
-    ```

 ---